A METRE MATTERS

 In Tasmania, a law allowing motorists to cross centre lines to overtake bike riders has been passed.

-Our efforts continue in NSW, Northern Territory, Victoria and Western Australia to amend safe overtaking distance road rules as we strive to make bike riding safer across Australia.
+Our efforts continue in Northern Territory, Victoria and Western Australia to amend safe overtaking distance road rules as we strive to make bike riding safer across Australia.